tyayers/theme-template/prompt.md

-Create a really beautiful and flashy web app in vanilla HTML/CSS/JS supporting both light and dark modes.
-The user experience should be fancy and premium, with lots of animations and eye candy.
+Create a modern AI tools and models portal web app in vanilla HTML/CSS/JS supporting both light and dark modes.
+The style should be slick and modern.

 Here are the details about how the app should be structured and which features should be offered: